Himavanth2384/Portfolio/README.md

 ## About

-I am a final-year BTech Information Technology student at Vellore Institute of Technology.
+I am a final-year BTech Electronics and Communication Engineering student at Vellore Institute of Technology.
 This portfolio website provides a comprehensive overview of my academic background, professional experience, technical skills, and projects I have worked on.

 ## Features